A Study of the Experimental Combination of Radiation Therapy and Olaparib For Inflammatory Breast Cancer

-GROUP I: Participants receive olaparib orally (PO) twice daily (BID) the day before standard radiation therapy (RT) commences (Day 0) and throughout the RT course until the last day of RT administration.
+GROUP I: Patients receive olaparib orally (PO) twice daily (BID) the day before standard radiation therapy (RT) commences (Day 0) and throughout the RT course until the last day of RT administration.
 Olaparib is also continued on weekends (routine days without RT) throughout the RT course.
-Participants undergo radiation therapy 5 days per week for 6 weeks in the absence of disease progression or unaccepted toxicity.
+Patients undergo radiation therapy 5 days per week for 6 weeks in the absence of disease progression or unaccepted toxicity.

-GROUP II: Participants undergo standard radiation therapy 5 days per week for 6 weeks in the absence of disease progression or unaccepted toxicity.
+GROUP II: Patients undergo standard radiation therapy 5 days per week for 6 weeks in the absence of disease progression or unaccepted toxicity.

-After completion of study treatment, participants are followed up within 5 weeks, then every 3 months until 3 years after registration, and then every 6 months for up to 8 years after registration.
+After completion of study treatment, patients are followed up within 5 weeks, then every 3 months until 3 years after registration, and then every 6 months for up to 8 years after registration.

 Inflammatory Breast Carcinoma Inflammatory breast cancer Olaparib Radiation therapy Breast Neoplasms Inflammatory Breast Neoplasms Poly(ADP-ribose) Polymerase Inhibitors